ivkeapp/md2html/docs/USAGE.md

       const preview = document.getElementById('preview');
       preview.innerHTML = result.html;

-      // NEW in v1.1.0: CSS styles automatically included! md2html.applyThemeWithStyles(md2html.themes.light, preview);
+      // NEW in v1.1.1: CSS styles automatically included! md2html.applyThemeWithStyles(md2html.themes.light, preview);
     })();
   </script>
 </body>
 </html>
 ```

+**CDN Benefits:**
+- ✅ No npm install needed
+- ✅ No build step required
+- ✅ Works immediately in any HTML file
+- ✅ Can open directly in browser (no CORS issues)

+**CDN Limitations:**
+- ❌ No tree-shaking (larger bundle size)
+- ❌ No module imports in your code
+- ❌ Harder to integrate with modern frameworks

 ## Theme Application Methods